AlexKrupko/DatePickerX/README.md

 * `todayButtonLabel` - today button label.
 Default: `'Today'`
 * `clearButton` - if `true` clear button should be enabled.
 Date picker value will be cleared by clicking this button.
 Default: `true`
 * `clearButtonLabel` - clear button label.
 Default: `'Clear'`
 * `titleFormatDay` - Title format for day value items.
 All literals from the `format` property can be used.
-Each literal should be wrapped in curly brackets.
-Default: `'{MM} {dd}, {yyyy}'`
+Default: `'MM dd, yyyy'`
 * `titleFormatMonth` - Title format for month value items.
 All literals from the `format` property can be used.
-Each literal should be wrapped in curly brackets.
-Default: `'{MM} {yyyy}'`
+Default: `'MM yyyy'`
 * `titleFormatYear` - Title format for year value items.
 All literals from the `format` property can be used.
-Each literal should be wrapped in curly brackets.
-Default: `'{yyyy}'`
+Default: `'yyyy'`